karmab/kcli/docs/index.rst

 -  ``credentials`` (pointing to a json service account file). if not specified, the environment variable *GOOGLE_APPLICATION_CREDENTIALS* will be used
 -  ``project``
 -  ``zone``
--  ``public`` Whether the vms get an external/public IP.
+-  ``public`` Whether vms get an external/public IP.
 Defaults to True.
-Can be overriden in a parameter file (or in the nets section of a vm)
+This can be overriden in a parameter file or in the nets section of a vm.

 also note that Gcp provider supports creation of dns records for an existing domain and that your home public key will be uploaded if needed